Why Spending Time With Your Pets Is So Important

 We tend to take care of ourselves more when pets are around:

 As pet owners, we tend to spend a lot of time taking care of them.
 We make regular vet appointments.
 We research good diets for them.
 We keep them healthy and well.
-Such behavior also teaches us to take better care of ourselves.
+Such behaviour also teaches us to take better care of ourselves.
 After all, it seems a little bit silly when you give your dog only the best natural food and then prepare some junk food for yourself.
 You learn to understand the importance of healthy habits.
 Thus, you start to adopt those habits in your life as well as in theirs.
+A recent survey on loneliness and pet ownership statistics found that 79% of UK dog owners live more active lifestyles because of their pets.

 Pets teach us empathy: